9001/copyparty/README.md

   * if copyparty says `incorrect --rp-loc or webserver config; expected vpath starting with [...]` it's likely because the webserver is stripping away the proxy location from the request URLs -- see the `ProxyPass` in the apache example below

 some reverse proxies (such as [Caddy](https://caddyserver.com/)) can automatically obtain a valid https/tls certificate for you, and some support HTTP/2 and QUIC which could be a nice speed boost
+* **warning:** nginx-QUIC is still experimental and can make uploads much slower, so HTTP/2 is recommended for now

 example webserver configs: